onespacemedia/cms/docs/walkthrough.md

 {% endblock %}
 ```

-## Adding per-page settings
+## Let's add some per-page settings

 Now that we have a news feed, and our cats are writing countless articles about themselves, we'll probably find the need to paginate the news list at some point.
 The great part of the simple data model of onespacemedia-cms is that it makes it really easy to define page settings that are not visible to non-admin users.

-Let's add this to our `NewsFeed` content model:
+Add this to our `NewsFeed` content model:

 ```
 per_page = models.IntegerField(